Emerald Eye Rasbora - Brevibora dorsiocellata : Complete Fish Profile & Care Guide

 |TDS||18 - 179|

-The incubation period is temperature-dependent; however, it usually takes between 18 and 48 hours for the eggs to hatch.
-The young will become free-swimming around 24 to 48 hours later.
+After removing the power filter, replace it with a sponge filter to prevent the baby fish from being sucked in.
+The incubation period is temperature-dependent, but it typically takes between 18 and 48 hours for the eggs to hatch.
+Once hatched, the young will become free-swimming around 24 to 48 hours later.

-You should initially provide your fry with Paramecium or infusoria, introducing baby brine shrimp and microworm once the fry is large enough to accept them.
+You can initially provide your fry with Paramecium or infusoria and then introduce baby brine shrimp and microworm once they are large enough to accept them.